You can’t judge a student by his report card. Just ask Paul Dix.

 Listeners can score a free training takeaway: master The 30 Second Intervention.

 In addition to getting Paul’s insights for better interpreting challenging behaviors, you’ll definitely want to grab the free resource our friends at Pivotal Education were kind enough to share.
-The 30 Second Intervention
+In my interview with Paul Dix you'll learn how The 30 Second Intervention

 will help you: